hyeda1103/somyeol-KBS/README.md

 ## Technologies

-- This project is created with [CRA(Create-React-App)](https://reactjs.org/docs/create-a-new-react-app.html).
+- This project is built with [CRA(Create-React-App)](https://reactjs.org/docs/create-a-new-react-app.html).
 - Used dependencies and versions can be found in `package.json` in the project root.

 ## Reference